voila-workshop/voila-workshop.github.io/README.md

-## This is the host for VOILA! workshop
+## This is the webpages host for VOILA! workshop

 The websites of Voila workshop series are deployed from the `docs` folder in this repo.